soilwise-he/SoilWise-documentation/tech/docs/infrastructure/infrastructure-intro.md

 ## Work completed - Iteration 1

+The Soilwise infrastructure uses components provided by Github.
+Github components are used to:

+- Administer and assign to roles the different Soilwise users.
+- Register, prioritise and assign tasks.
+- Store source code of software artifacts.
+- Author documentation.
+- Run CI/CD pipelines.
+- Collect user feedback.

 During the iteration, the following components have been deployed:

+on infrastructure provided by **Wageningen University**:

+- A PostGreSQL database on the PostGreSQL cluster.
+- A number of repositories at the university Gitlab instance, including CI/CD pipelines to run metadata harvesters.
+- A range of services deployed on the univerity k8s cluster, with their configuration stored on Gitlab.
+Container images are stored on the university Harbor repository.
+- Usage logs monitored through the university instance of Splunk.
+- Availability monitoring provided by Uptimerobot.com.

+on **WeTransform cloud infrastructure**:

-- On WeTransform cloud infrastructure, a k8s deployment of the hale connect stack as been installed and configured.
+- a k8s deployment of the hale connect stack as been installed and configured.
 This instance can provide user management and has been integrated with the GitHub repository <https://github.com/soilwise-he/Soilwise-credentials>.
 The stack provides [Transformation](../technical_components/transformation.md), [Metadata Generation](../technical_components/metadata_augmentation.md#automatic-metadata-generation) and [Validation](../technical_components/metadata_validation.md) capabilities.
-- The Soilwise infrastructure uses components provided by Github.
-Github components are used to
-  - Administer and assign to roles the different Soilwise users
-  - Register, prioritise and assign tasks
-  - Store source code of software artifacts
-  - Author documentation
-  - Run CI/CD pipelines
-  - Collect user feedback
-- On infrastructure provided by Wageningen University
-  - A PostGres database on the PostGres cluster
-  - A number of repositories at the university Gitlab instance, including CI/CD pipelines to run metadata harvesters
-  - A range of services deployed on the univerity k8s cluster, with their configuration stored on Gitlab.
-Container images are stored on the university Harbor repository
-  - Usage logs monitored through the university instance of Splunk
-  - Availability monitoring provided by Uptimerobot.com

 ## Future work - Iteration 2